 At its most basic, diabetes mellitus (the official name) is a group of disorders that cause people to have higher-than-normal levels of sugar—or, glucose—in their blood.
 Glucose comes from the protein, carbohydrates, and fats that you eat and drink, as well your liver, which makes and stores the substance.

-If everything is going according to plan, your pancreas releases a hormone called insulin that helps move glucose from the bloodstream into the cells of your body to be used for energy.
+If everything is going according to plan, your pancreas releases a hormone called insulin that helps move glucose from the bloodstream into some of the cells of your body to be used for energy.
 But if your body is resistant to insulin, or doesn’t make enough of it, the glucose gets stuck hanging out in your blood.
 That’s when your doc will tell you that you have “high blood sugar.”
 As time goes on, the extra sugar in your blood causes inflammation and other major health troubles.

 About 30 million people in the United States have diabetes, but nearly one quarter of them don’t know it.
 Let’s take a closer look.